Who Owns Your Organs When You Die?

 Sim Tee Hua had never opted-out of organ donation, and the ensuing scene was a dystopian nightmare.
 By law, police and hospital security restrained the family while medical staff took Hua into surgery to retrieve his organs.
 In doing so, they instrumentalised Sim Tee Hua's death and the family were left feeling horrifically cheated by the state and with further trauma to process.

 Such accounts give us a disturbing glimpse of what can go wrong within a system designed to prolong and value human life.
 The media coverage was extensive, leading to a public outcry and a further drop in national donor rates.
 Abolishing the veto was a grave error in this instance.

 It's Called Organ Donation, Not Organ Requisition

-In the developed world, the government is generally pretty good at respecting individual's beliefs.
-Opting-out of a life saving system might make you selfish, but it might also mean we have a healthy, free society.
+Just because we have the medical technology to allow for organ donation, does that mean everyone should be on board with it?
+In the developed world, the government is generally pretty good at respecting individuals' beliefs.
+Opting-out of a life-saving system might make you selfish, but it might also mean we have a healthy, free society.

 Meanwhile, the family veto law affords grieving families to commit an act of profound altruism, offering some meaning to the death of their loved one.

 Neuroscientists have linked altruistic acts to social bonding and attachment, and signing off on organ donation may help create a sense of peace and closure around the death.

 That said, are there better ways to encourage organ donation across the population?
 Something to help reduce the number of families who veto donation at the critical moment?

 Lessons From Spain